ceisl-stem/fafi-sna/README.md

 To contribute a change, note that the distill project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By contributing to this project, you agree to abide by its terms.

 ## License
-All code for this project is licensed under the CC0 1.0 Universal License - see the [LICENSE](LICENSE) file for details.
+All code for this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 All outputs, plots, analyses, and figures are licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Acknowledgements